William S. Paley: Philanthropy

+In 1947 William S. Paley was named chairman of the advisory council of the United Jewish Appeal for Refugees, Overseas Needs and Palestine.

 Other interests

 In the 1940s, William Paley and his brother-in-law Leon Levy formed Jaclyn Stable, which owned and raced a string of thoroughbred race horses.
 He enjoyed photographing Picasso in Cap d'Antibes.
 Like Picasso, Paley drove an exotic French Facel Vega Facel II, the fastest four-seater car in the world in the early 1960s.

 In 1964, CBS purchased the New York Yankees from Del Webb and Dan Topping.
 Subsequently, the storied baseball team fell into mediocrity, not making the postseason for the next ten years.
 In 1973, Paley sold the team at its low ebb for $8.7 million to Cleveland shipbuilder George Steinbrenner and a group of investors.
 Under the Steinbrenner regime, the Yankees grew in value to what, in April 2006, Forbes magazine estimated was $1.26 billion, or about $280 million in 1973 dollars.